MOS Technology SPI

-The 6529 Single Port Interface (SPI aka PIO) was an integrated circuit made by MOS Technology.
+The 6529 Single Port Interface (SPI PIO) was an integrated circuit made by MOS Technology.
 It served as an I/O controller for the 6502 family of microprocessors, providing a single 8-bit digital bidirectional parallel I/O port.
 Unlike the more sophisticated 6522 VIA and 6526 CIA, it did not allow the data direction for each I/O line to be separately specified, nor did it support serial I/O or contain any timer capabilities.
 Because of this, it did not achieve widespread use.

 6529 ICs were available in 1 MHz, 2 MHz, and 3 MHz versions.
 The form factor was a JEDEC-standard 20-pin ceramic or plastic DIP.

 The 6529 differs from a 74(LS)639 bidirectional three-state/open-Collector-busdriver in that the 6529 has passive output pullups and power-on reset circuitry.